Beginner Guide to Basic Machine Learning: Concepts and Techniques

 Unsupervised learning / Descriptive models:

 It is used to train descriptive models where no target is set and no single feature is important than the other.
 The case of unsupervised learning can be: When a retailer wishes to find out what are the combination of products, customers tends to buy more frequently.
-Furthermore, in pharmaceutical industry, unsupervised learning may be used to predict which diseases are likely to occur along with diabetes.
+In the pharmaceutical industry, unsupervised learning may help predict which diseases are likely to occur alongside diabetes.
 Example of algorithm used here is: K- means Clustering Algorithm

 Reinforcement learning (RL):

-It is an example of machine learning where the machine is trained to take specific decisions based on the business requirement with the sole motto to maximize efficiency (performance).
-The idea involved in reinforcement learning is: The machine/ software agent trains itself on a continual basis based on the environment it is exposed to, and applies it’s enriched knowledge to solve business problems.
+It is an example of machine learning where the machine trains itself to make specific decisions based on business requirements, aiming to maximize efficiency (performance).
+The idea behind reinforcement learning involves the machine or software agent continually training itself based on the environment it encounters and applying its enriched knowledge to solve business problems.
 This continual learning process ensures less involvement of human expertise which in turn saves a lot of time!

 An example of algorithm used in RL is Markov Decision Process.